 Jamie and I were introduced around fifteen years ago by a mutual friend who thought that the two people he knew who both made kinetic sculpture (mobiles) would probably have quite a lot in common!
-We have been married for 13 years and have been collaborating on art projects throughout that time alongside Jamie’s career in state education.
-We live and work in Ilkley with our two daughters.
+We have been married for 15 years, and have been collaborating on art projects throughout that time alongside Jamie’s work in education (he is a Deputy Head in our local comprehensive school).
+We live in Ilkley with our two daughters.

 Jamie and I believe passionately that mobiles possess a set of very specific formal and aesthetic qualities which make them relevant, compelling and unique in a number of ways.
 These are: